-Reasons behind the ELD logbook rules
+Reasons Behind the ELD Logbook Rules

 - Promote fairness and competition in the industry by enforcing hours of service regulations.

-- Reduce administration costs for truckers, trucking companies and the Government.
+- Reduce administration costs for truckers, trucking companies and the government.

-Who must comply with Electronic Logbook Rules?
+Who Must Comply with the Electronic Logbook Rules?

-For example, if a carrier has a home terminal in Toronto, and only operates locally within the borders of Ontario, the electronic logging device policy does not affect them and it would be up to the provisional authorities to enact regulation changes in due course.
+For example, if a carrier has a home terminal in Montreal, and only operates locally within the borders of Quebec, the electronic logging device policy does not affect them and it would be up to the provisional authorities to enact regulation changes in due course.
 Though, if a carrier were to serve British Columbia also, then the regulatory jurisdiction would become federal and they would be required to comply with the new electronic logbook rules.

-Who is exempt from the Electronic Log Book Regulations?
+Who Is Exempt from the Electronic Log Book Regulations?

 Whilst most federally regulated commercial drivers are subject to the electronic log book regulations changes, there are exemptions to the mandate:

 - If the driver holds a permit from a provincial or territorial HOS director.

 - If the driver holds a statutory exemption to the HOS rules.
 This includes a timecard exemption.

 - If the vehicle is rented for less than 30 days.